LuisEn2005/LuisEn2005/README.md

 - 🔭 I’m currently working on a C++ game with Raylib ❤ Libraries
 - 🌱 I’m currently learning about Web Development, VideoGames
-- 💬 Ask me about - favourite food: ceviche or ají de gallina, languages: low basic(Deutsch, Portuguese), intermediate(English), Expert(Spanish)
+- 💬 Ask me about - favourite food: ceviche, languages: low basic(Deutsch, Portuguese), intermediate(English), Expert(Spanish)
 - 📫 How to reach me: i dunno, like i don't even reach myself, but yeah i guess my email is public, if you need a friend i'm open.
 - 😄 Pronouns: Pe/Causa - Perú ❤
 - ⚡ Fun fact: I use Linux and Windows at the same time literally...
 (VirtualBox)